infra-kiwi/kiwi-blog/0005-cdk-nag/README.md

 This example shows how to apply the CDK linting rules provided by [`cdk-nag`](https://github.com/cdklabs/cdk-nag).

+You can find the relative blog post at: https://blog.infra.kiwi/aws-cdk-nag-or-how-to-write-production-appropriate-cdk-code-4eee27e738c7

 ## Important files

 * CDK entrypoint: [bin/app.ts](bin/app.ts)